|Course Title||Statistical Modeling for Conservation

 Students are encouraged to bring a project or dataset to class for one-on-one consultation and for examples that may be integrated into the class.

-This coursework prepares students for CSP4220 Species Distribution Modeling for Conservation and CSP4230 Monitoring and Assessment.
+This coursework prepares students for CSP4220 Species Distribution Modeling for Conservation and CSP4230 Design and Analysis of Biological Monitoring.

 - Develop simple linear and multiple linear regression models to examine relationships and predict abundance, density, etc.